Non-Stationary Bandits with Habituation and Recovery Dynamics: Proofs of Propositions in Text

 \proof{Proof of Lemma \ref{lemma:lip_lem}: } We can see that this is the case by noting that by Assumption \ref{ass:sub_gauss} we have that each of the log-likelihood ratios are Lipschitz with constant $L_p$.
 Since Lipschitz continuity is preserved by addition and averaging we note that the average of all of these log-likelihood ratios is also $L_p$-Lipschitz.
 Next we use the property that functional compositions of Lipschitz functions are Lipschitz with a constant equal to the product of their respective constants and the Lipschitz continuity is preserved through point wise maxima \citep{rockafellar2009variational}.
 Since the absolute value function is 1-Lipschitz and we are performing maximization we have that $\phi$ is indeed $L_p$-Lipschitz with respect to the input sequence. \halmos \endproof

 \proof{Proof of Lemma \ref{lem:lip_param}:} To show the first result we use a similar argument to that of the proof of Lemma \ref{lemma:lip_lem} by showing that the likelihood is Lipschitz and then using the preservation of Lipschitz continuity across functional compositions.
-First consider $h_a^t(x)$.
-Using the definition of $h_a$ from \eqref{eq:init_dynam} we observe that $h_a$ is the composition of a linear function with a projection operator onto the set $\mathcal{X}$.
-Since projections are 1-Lipschitz \citep{rockafellar2009variational} and by Assumption \ref{ass:mat_asump} $\|A_a\|_{op}<1$ we have that with respect to $x,x' \in \mathcal{X}$ $\|h_a^t(x) - h_a^t(x')\|_2 < \|x - x'\|_2$.
+First consider $h_a^t(x)$, since by Assumption \ref{ass:h_lip} $h_a$ is locally $L_h$ Lipschitz such that $L_h \leq 1$, hence we have that with respect to $x,x' \in \mathcal{X}$ $\|h_a^t(x) - h_a^t(x')\|_2 < \|x - x'\|_2$.
 Hence $h_a^t(x)$ is locally 1-Lipschitz continuous with respect to $x,t$.
 Next, applying Assumption \ref{ass:lip_ass} shows that since the likelihood ratio is $L_f$-Lipschitz with respect to its two inputs we simply have a composition of Lipschitz functions and the result follows.

 To show the second result note that $\ell$ depends on $t$ only through the composite dynamics mapping $h_a^t$.
 By definition $h^t(x) \in \mathcal{X}$ which is a bounded set, we have that for any $t,t' \in \{1,...,T\}$ $\|h_a^t(x) - h_a^{t'}(x)\|_2 \leq \diam(\mathcal{X})$, thus using Assumption \ref{ass:lip_ass} we obtain the desired result.\halmos \endproof